What Living with Endo Looks Like - by artist Justyna Green?

 We chat with London-based Illustrator, Justyna Green about her real and raw comic series 'Understanding Endometriosis', that demonstrates the realities of living with Endometriosis - a the condition that affects 1 in 10 people with periods.

-Justyna tells her story of living with Endometriosis in a fully illustrated format (you can view the original article here).
+Justyna tells her story of living with Endometriosis in a fully illustrated format.
 The comic tracks her journey from experiencing the first symptoms of Endometriosis to receiving the official diagnosis.
 Read on for our full interview with the artist.

 I’m an illustrator and ever since I can remember, drawing has been my preferred language and a form of therapy.
 The more I read about endometriosis, I wanted to understand it and familiarise with it – that’s how I first started to draw uterus plants.

 The process of reaching diagnosis was a very difficult time for not only my body but also my mental health, and so those visuals and stories naturally started to come up in my head – whether that was during a meditation or on a run.

 I think it was in spur of a moment, that I decided to pitch my story to the commissioning editor at WePresent – the lovely Suzanne Tromp, who a few months prior gave me my first ever illustration commission.
 As it happened Suzanne loved the idea and was commissioning a few endo projects, so we’ve hit it off, and in less than two months created the comic.

 One of the reasons I wanted to tell my story in a comic way too, is the fact that a lot of material about endometriosis is quite dry and informative, whilst I found the experience highly emotional and fluctuating – I wanted to capture it.